NoCredits/ARQuest/README.md

     - lots of tools available
 - multiplayer
     - using browserbased games makes it difficult to play using sharedmode.
 Serverbased is easier to accomplisch (Mysql - PHP-api).
 User creation etc

+# RW, 23/2/19:
+- Ok you have a point.
+Turned based is ok.
+I like your hotseat idea.
+Remember: turnbased implies every player has to wait on till it is his/her turn.
+So, no switching gear, run off etc, but only(?) social, inspecting or estethic moves can be made off-turn
+- tilebased squaregrid games are by miles the way to go.
+Easy to handle and accomplish.
+If you let the characters move by each square, things will be even more achievable.
+- I would say, just start by a grid say 25x25, fill it in with some random walls, encounters, treasures (start by 1 type off wall, 1 type of treasure, 1 goals and 1 type of monster (get rid of the nasty goblins).
+Create some kind of charsheet (intellect, strength, defense, agility etc).
+Keep track of level and xp, add gear + bonusattributes.
+Create a simple ai for the monster (run random? follow the wall? attack on sight? run away?), let the dice do the math
+- there are a zillion site/programs that can assist with the graphics.
+Some example graphs: https://nl.pinterest.com/skippyshy/rpg-maker/?lp=true
+- Perhaps we can start creating in Java?
+If the VM is loaded, it can be played on most of the platforms.
+Only mobile need some adjustment, but there will be improvements, new insights and.
+Also, I can create a sample class of chars, monsters, playground etc and all we have to do is change the classes if we want a different style.
+Display on screen can be made anyway we would like.
+- but first: java Swing.
+Perhaps you can look at http://zetcode.com/tutorials/javagamestutorial/ for some basics?